 Bonds are much the same way.
-If you buy a bond at initial issue it is like making a par.
-If you buy bonds at a premium (on the secondary market) it is like making a bogey.
-You’re paid higher than a par.
+If you buy a bond at the initial issue, it is like making a par.
+If you buy bonds at a premium (on the secondary market), it is like making a bogey.
+You’re paid higher than par.
 If you buy bonds at a discount it (on the secondary market) it is like making a birdie — you bought the bond at less than par.

-This simple explanation really works and lets your prospect understand bonds easier.
+This simple explanation works and lets your prospect understand bonds easier.

 Par: Price equal to the face amount of a security; 100%.
 Par